Need to pay back terrorists, Pakistan in same coin: Army chief

-New Delhi, Sep 22: Army Chief General Bipin Rawat says India has made it clear to Pakistan that talks and terror can't go hand in hand.
+New Delhi, Sep 22: Army Chief General Bipin Rawat on Saturday said India will have to respond to Pakistan in their own language without resorting to barbarism.

 "I think our government's policy has been quite clear and concise.
 We've made no bones about the fact that talks and terrorism can't go hand in hand.
 Pakistan needs to curb menace of terrorism," Gen Rawat was quoted saying by ANI.